TOTAL REFURBISHMENT OF PAGE UNDER WAY

 I went again four years or so later and the climate was better............

 Summer 1967 at the Kingsthorpe 'Five Bells' terminus which, due to modern traffic conditions is not now used as such.
-Also, that 1980s trend of disrespect for old and traditional things saw the pub renamed 'Frog & Firkin' or something equally daft and similar.
-Not sure about now though.
+Also, that 1980s trend of disrespect for old and traditional things saw the pub renamed 'Frog & Fiddler' or something equally daft and similar.

 Northampton first dipped its toes into the one man operation pool by purchasing a pair of second-hand AEC Swift's from Wolverhampton Corporation.
 This 1975 view is at Rectory Farm, an area of the eastern district of the town that has developed somewhat and now has literally hundreds of houses

 .................and some Leyland Nationals came during the following year.
 No. 25 is seen at Kings Heath